 Withdrawing funds for qualified medical expenses

-The funds contributed to an HSA can be used to cover qualified medical expenses at any time without penalties or federal tax liability.
-There is also no “approval process” or gatekeeper involved when you use the funds in your HSA to cover qualified medical costs, which puts you in the driver’s seat when it comes to the important decisions around your health care.
+The funds in an HSA can be used to cover qualified medical expenses at any time without penalties or federal tax liability.
+There is also no “approval process” or gatekeeper involved when you use those funds to cover qualified medical costs.
+This puts you in the driver’s seat when it comes to the important decisions around your health care.

 What are qualified medical expenses?

 In general, any costs related to preventing or alleviating a physical or mental illness is considered a qualified medical expense.
 The IRS provides a current list of these qualified expenses, as well as a list of ineligible expenses, in Publication 502, which is updated on a yearly basis.

-As you’ll see, the range of covered expenses is fairly comprehensive, including everything from artificial limbs and teeth to wheelchairs, nursing services, and psychiatric care.
+As you’ll see, the range of covered expenses is fairly comprehensive.
+It includes everything from artificial limbs and teeth to wheelchairs, nursing services, and psychiatric care.
 You can also pay some Medicare premiums with these funds.
 Other health-related expenses that are not considered qualified medical expenses include hair transplants, weight-loss programs, and cosmetic surgery.

 Withdrawing funds for non-medical expenses

-Once you turn 65, you will also be able to use these funds to cover non-medical expenses without penalties, though you will have to pay income taxes on those withdrawals.
+Once you turn 65, you will also be able to use these funds to cover non-medical expenses without penalties.
+However, you will have to pay income taxes on those withdrawals.

-If you decide to withdraw funds from your HSA for non-qualified medical expenses prior to turning 65, you will face a 20% penalty in addition to the regular income tax rate.
+If you decide to withdraw funds from your HSA for non-qualified medical expenses prior to turning 65, you will face a 20% penalty.
+This penalty is in addition to the regular income tax rate.

 HSAs as retirement investment accounts

 How do HSAs fit with other aspects of my retirement plan?

 If you are enrolled in a HDHP and are eligible to contribute to an HSA, you’ll want to maximize your contributions before you turn 65 and become eligible for Medicare.
 Once you enroll in Medicare, you will no longer be permitted to make contributions to your HSA.